-* Average savings on Advance fares vs Anytime fares purchased on day of travel.
+* Average savings on all fares booked at least one week before day of travel vs Anytime fares purchased on day of travel.
 Subject to availability.
 Excludes coach.

 Where better to marvel at the beauty of autumn than in Kent - AKA The Garden of England?
 Being one of the UK's biggest counties (well, it's in the top 10) it boasts over 100 train stations, with Tunbridge being the most popular.
 Spend an afternoon at Dunorlan Park, in Tunbridge Wells - a top picnic and duck-feeding spot.
 This 78 acre stretch of land has a six-acre lake - that's definitely bigger than your average paddling pool!

 From London, Manchester is only two hours by train.
 Every year, the Manchester Food and Drink Festival calls to hungry tummies and this year is promising to be even bigger and better than the last.
 Events are dotted all over the city, but the main hub is in Albert Square (no, not the Eastenders set).
 Getting to Albert Square is easy from Manchester Piccadilly, Deansgate and Manchester Oxford Road.